Seat Choice

 It's crucial to ensure that your photo bag complies with the airline's carry-on requirements.
 You can find specific measurements on the manufacturer's website to guarantee a smooth boarding process.

 The airlines also allow one personal item.
 I use the Think Tank Photo Urban Disguise bag.
-The bag fits my laptop, tablets, books, magazines, plugs and cords, passport, keys, boarding passes, external hard drives, business cards etc. This bag also has room if you need to add an extra camera body or lenses.
+The bag fits my laptop, tablets, books, magazines, plugs and cords, passport, keys, boarding passes, external hard drives, and business cards.
+This bag also has room if you need to add an extra camera body or lenses.

-I place my tripod(s), ballheads, gimbal style heads in the checked luggage.
-This is mixed in with my personal clothing and items.
+I place my tripod(s), ballheads, and gimbal style heads in the checked luggage.
+This is mixed in with my clothing and items.
 I wrap my coats and sweatshirts around the tripod for protection.

 Weight is a significant factor to bear in mind when it comes to checked luggage.
 Many airlines impose fines for bags exceeding 50 lbs, leading to potential issues and additional charges.
 Given the substantial weight of tripods, I've personally encountered challenges in this regard.
 To address this, I recently invested in ultra-lightweight luggage, which has proven beneficial.